-Be considerate of others
+Be Considerate of Others

-Think through weather conditions, depth of snow and general animal behavior before taking your dog into the backcountry this winter.
+Think through weather conditions, depth of snow and general animal behavior before taking your dog into the backcountry this winter, too.
 Consider how your dog might impact others’ experiences along the trail or stress out wildlife if encountered along the way.
 Also, make sure to plan for dog waste — pack it out!
-Be mindful of human waste as well, and remember: No yellow snow on the trail!
+Be mindful of human waste as well and remember: No yellow snow on the trail!